restimel/selectic/doc/domProperties.md

 ## title

-It is added to the main element, and it behaves like `title` attribute of any HTML element when mouse is over the selected area.
+It is added to th emain element, and it behaves like `title` attribute of any HTML element when mouse is over the selected area.

 ```html
 <selectic